caraya/personal-blog/content/blog/globalize-web-content-globalize-and-webpack.md

   },
   "cldr-data-urls-filter": "(core|dates|numbers|units)"
 }
-{% endraw %}
 ```

-`webpack-config.js` build the Webpack side of the equation.
+`webpack-config.js` builds the Webpack side of the equation.
 It requires the packages needed, configures Webpack and specifies the bunldes to build:

 1. `vendor`, which holds Globalize Runtime modules and other third-party libraries
 2. `i18n precompiled data`, which means the minimum yet sufficient set of precompiled i18n data that your application needs (one file for each supported locale)